 - Down Dog Yoga (~$8/month or $50/year) — A reader recommended this app for customizable yoga classes and I AM OBSESSED.
 You can select everything about your class, including what kind of yoga you want to practice, exactly how long, the voice of the teacher, type of music, pace and intensity of the class… It’s awesome.
 Namaste.

-- Mommastrong (~$12/month) — This reader-recommended subscription was built by a mom and for moms at every fitness level and lifestage; there’s some optional equipment involved, but you’ll want at least a mat to get started; pick from one of four programs (prenatal, immediate postnatal, postpartum, and beyond) and commit to just 15 minutes/daily.
+- Mommastrong (~$12/month; 14-day free trial) — This reader-recommended subscription was built by a mom and for moms at every fitness level and lifestage; there’s some optional equipment involved, but you’ll want at least a mat to get started; pick from one of four programs (prenatal, immediate postnatal, postpartum, and beyond) and commit to just 15 minutes/daily.

 Good luck moving, friends!
 What are the best at-home workouts you’ve tried?
 If you have suggestions to add, leave them in the comments below!